aws-samples/amazon-redshift-udfs/README.md

 - `bin/`

 Contains utilies related to working with UDFs.
 This includes the PipLibraryInstaller, which prepares Pip libraries, with their associated dependencies, for installation into an Amazon Redshift database.

-- `lib/`

-Contains libraries that we've provided for your use and as a starting point for new applications.
-Today, this includes *SubstitutionMasking* for performing simple data masking.

 - `scalar-udfs/`